123di explains not only *why* image problems

 As explained in 123di, the best solution to this problem is to "exposure-bracket" a subject and then combine them in the "pixel room".
 Modern digital cameras can often be set to automatically bracket a subject.

-The two images below show what can be accomplished using the Luminance Masking technique.
-The first image is the original "raw" image.
+If you didn't take multiple exposures but did create an underexposed image, it is possible to create another image in the "pixel room" and combine the two images.
+The "RAW" image below is the original "raw" image.
 I underexposed this original image in order to preserve the highlight detail.
-The second image shows the final image after Luminance Masking.
+The second image shows the final image after combining the original underexposed image and one "exposed" for the highlights in the pixel room.
 Other techniques were used to correct camera wide-angle distortion (lens distortion is a 123di topic).

 After processing, detail both outside the entrance — including the rosy light reflected in the ceiling — and the interior details show clearly.
 123di thoroughly covers the topic of image combining.